Tell us about your move - are you buying, selling, or both?

 Here are the key steps to extending your lease:

-1. You’ll want to hire a specialist surveyor to calculate the value of the lease extension
+- You’ll want to hire a specialist surveyor to calculate the value of the lease extension.

-5. Once you finalise and agree on that premium cost, you’ll hand things to a solicitor to hand the legal lease extension paperwork.
+- Once you finalise and agree on that premium cost, you’ll hand things over to a solicitor to manage the legal lease extension paperwork.
 Then you’ll pay the premium fee.

-6. And finally, the lease gets officially extended for the agreed term.
+- And finally, the lease will be officially extended for the agreed term.

 What happens at the end of a lease?